Eight villages in Kibera, Nairobi - Makina, Lindi, Gatwekera, Kisumu Ndogo, Soweto West, Raila, Silanga, and Laini Saba.

 Community role models are trained to become spokespeople and Peer Educators to conduct outreach activities with other young people.

-The programme works with Peer Educators and local stakeholders (community leaders, teachers, health service providers, health workers) to raise awareness and provide support; to introduce adolescent friendly services in existing health facilities; and to advocate for government policies and services that are responsive to the health risks and rights of young people.
+The programme works with Peer Educators and local stakeholders (community leaders, teachers, health service providers, health workers) to raise awareness and provide support; to introduce youth friendly services in existing health facilities; and to advocate for government policies and services that are responsive to the health risks and rights of young people.

 Between the programme launch in January 2016 and December 2017, 30,014 young people were reached directly through outreach activities led by Peer Educators through one-on-one sessions, small groups and school health clubs held in 47 primary and secondary schools.